News from the Mission Committee

 The One Great Hour of Sharing Special Offering

 If the earthquakes in Turkey and Syria have shocked you, one of the most pro-active things you can do is give money to the OGHS offering.

 For both denominations, this offering deals with disaster relief working in cooperation with respected and effective agencies all over the world; hunger relief programs, and the self-development of people.

-You may mail your donation to:
+You may mail your donation directly to the church at:

 Faith United Church

 Oswego, NY 13126

 Please write "One Great Hour of Sharing" on the memo line of your check.
 Thank you for your generosity.